Elpharco/elpharco_app/README.md

 Planning, building and implementing an architecture that will host a new web app for Elpharco Ltd.

 # Network architecture:
-Create a base environment/network architecture upon which 3-tier application will be deployed consisting of the following below:
+Create a base environment/network architecture upon which 3-tier application will be deployed consisting of the following below;

-# A VPC
+# A VPC:
 Frontend:  Two Public Subnets spread across two availability zones within the web layer.
 Middle-tier:  Two Private Subnets spread across two availability zones within the application layer.
 Backend: Two Private Subnets spread across two availability zones within the database tier.